BelatrixTraining/interns-android-mza/README.md

 # interns-android-mza
 Repository for Mendoza Android Interns - December 2018

-In the first lesson we will lwarn the basics about Andoid and we will create our first Hello World App.
+In the first lesson we will learn the basics about Andoid and we will create our first Hello World App.

 ## Slides
 https://docs.google.com/presentation/d/1vgRc_DN2Wz-2YykkGCYEWFWPVqWck18mj8XPrctHM_8/edit?usp=sharing